qbeslab/atlantic-signatures/docs/source/vicon.rst

 picture:

 .. figure:: images/vicon-magic-wand-origin.jpg
+    :height: 600

-    Unlike in the image, make sure the lights of the wand are still on.
+    Unlike in the image, make sure the lights of the wand are still on when setting the volume origin!

 Go back to the host computer, click "START" under "Set Volume Origin" followed by another click to "SET ORIGIN".
 To check if the calibration worked, the